Paolin83/COVID19_SEIR_model/README.md

 # COVID19 14-days forecast
-Predictions on COVID 19 epidemic using SEIR models (analysis updated on 23 March 2020, 11.00)
+Predictions on COVID 19 epidemic using SEIR models (analysis updated on 24 March 2020, 11.00)
 ###
 New analysis

-*Fraction of exposed and rate of infection estimated on the basis of a Poisson distribution
+*Rate of infection estimated on the basis of a Poisson distribution
 *duration of COVID19 infectous period extended to 18 days (previous 14 days)
-*A seasonal component is included in the model (the weekend behaviours... count!)
+*a seasonal component is included in the Italian model (the weekend behaviours... count!)
 ###

 - in Italy